 More reading: Is Uganda Safe?
 Guide to Water, Crime, Disease, Sun

-10 Best Portable Water Filters / Purifiers
+4 More Portable Water Filters and Purifiers

 Take a look at these highly-rated portable water filters to see what appeals to your needs and preferences.
 It is recommended that you use more than one type of water filter because no filter is perfect.